 A favorite family dinner is our buttermilk fried chicken with mushroom gravy recipe.
 Add a side of mashed potatoes and we’re obsessed.
 Kids LOVE this dinner!

 It all started when we were obsessed with our crispy buttermilk fried chicken sandwiches and our love of mushroom gravy and mushroom sauces.
 It’s hard to not appreciate juicy, crispy fried chicken and gravies that can coat each single bite.
 Mmmm, mmmm, mmmm!
 So after so many fried chicken and mushroom gravy recipes on our food website we realized that we didn’t have an recipe just for buttermilk fried chicken!
 Now it’s time to isolate the this fried chicken and mushroom gravy recipe so just two things we love so much are in one complete recipe.
 Juicy and crispy buttermilk fried chicken is super simple to make and versatile too.
 You can add this fried chicken in a sandwich, on pasta, on a salad or like we did, lathered with yummy mushroom gravy.
 The flavors are fantastic and everyone loves this so much, especially kids.
-These hungry little kids are asking for seconds and they even love the mushrooms!
-This fried chicken with mushroom gravy is a hit!

-Watch this amazing Buttermilk Fried Chicken with Mushroom Gravy Recipe:
+Video: Buttermilk Fried Chicken with Mushroom Gravy Recipe:

 Make sure to be ready for a double batch because the buttermilk fried chicken is so good, it’s hard to not snack and eat all the fried chicken before it’s served on the table.
 Seriously, we tried super hard to keep enough of the buttermilk fried chicken on the table but it’s impossible to not let everyone sneak in at least a small piece for themselves.
 The mushroom gravy is flavorful, earthy and loaded with chunks of yummy mushrooms.
 If you’re not a fan of mushrooms, you can definitely make a simple gravy without the mushrooms or try our popular caramelized mushroom gravy recipe here!
 Enjoy our fried chicken with mushroom gravy recipe!

-Click Here for all our Recipes with Mushrooms:
+All our Recipes with Mushrooms:

-Click here for all our–> Yummy Appetizer Recipes
+Here’s all our–> Yummy Appetizer Recipes

 Here’s a great orange chicken recipe for ya!